float13/hsa2018/README.md

 2018_10_17 - TBD

-## Resources
-Download Processing: www.processing.org
-See their Tutorials, Reference, Examples, and Videos

-Help: www.stackoverflow.com

-Remember, Java != JavaScript
-(Java is **_not_** the same as JavaScript so be careful when searching for help online)

 ### Other
 All code, materials, slides, documentation, etc. posted here is Copyright 2018 Douglas Brantner until further notice (until I can wrap my head around and choose a proper Open Source license)